NAB M. P. Shah All India Talking Book Centre

 - For those who are residing out of Mumbai and are interested in recording books or doing any other voluntary work for the Visually Challenged, you may contact NAB, India’s Branch in your State.
 Click here to download State Branches List

 - You may also like to offer your precious time for library-related work like data entry, updating the Talking Book CD Catalogue, labeling recorded CDs etc.

 - You are welcome to visit the Centre on any working Saturday between 10 am to 4 pm and observe the work being carried out.
-We are closed on 2nd and 4th Saturdays, Sundays, and days specified in the list Click here to download Holiday List.
-For further information contact us on Phone: 6683 8639.
+We are closed on 2nd and 4th Saturdays, Sundays, and days specified in the list.
+Click here to download Holiday List For further information contact us on Phone Number already mentioned in this page.
 For address and e-mail Click here

 Members of the Library may get the downloadable link of the desired book by sending a request note to email@example.com with following details: